localhorst87/trading_rl/README.md

 # trading_rl
-the project contains an environment and agent to use deep reinforcement learning in trading. the environment uses the quant connect API in python
+The project contains an environment and agent to use Deep Reinforcement Learning for trading.
+The environment uses the Quant Connect API in Python 3